devonzuegel/octagon/README.md

 2. To manually change update the database, go to your [Heroku dashboard for Octogon](https://dashboard.heroku.com/apps/octogon-f8/resources) and under *Add-ons*, click *MongoLab*.
 Click on the collection that contains the document you wish to edit.
 Find that document within the collection and click the pencil-edit button to the right.
 3. When editing a document, make sure to conform to the [standard JSON format](http://json.org/example).

-### Running the App on a Local Database
+### Running the Database Locally

-go to `octogon/models/Company.js:12` and comment out the option to use the MongoLab database.
+1. Go to `octogon/models/Company.js:12` and comment out the option to use the MongoLab database.
 It should look like this:
 <pre>
 var MONGO_URI = /* 'mongodb://heroku_app28713039:aa1jom2tna3p736qs2gglg2b2o@ds063899.mongolab.com:63899/heroku_app28713039'    ||    */ 'mongodb://localhost/test';
 </pre>

+2. Here are links to installing and running MongoDB.
+If you have a Mac, follow [these instructions](http://blog.troygrosfield.com/2011/03/21/installing-and-running-mongodb-on-a-mac/).
+If you have a PC, follow [these instructions](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/).
+These directions are geared towards a Mac environment will try to include commands for Windows computers as well.

+~ ~ ~

 `$ mongod --dbpath data` runs MongoDB